3.48%

 up to 12 months

-Depending on where you get the personal loan from, its loan tenure can vary.
-Major banks in Singapore offer loan tenures ranging from 1 to 7 years while private money lenders offer loan tenures ranging from 3 to 12 months.
+Depending on where you get your personal loan in Singapore from, its loan tenure can vary.
+Major banks offer loan tenures ranging from 1 to 7 years while private money lenders offer loan tenures ranging from 3 to 12 months.

-A personal loan is a form of term loan and is usually an unsecured loan.
+A personal loan in Singapore is a form of term loan and is usually an unsecured loan.
 This means that a borrower does not have to pledge collateral in exchange for the loan.

 Personal loans are disbursed to borrowers in one lump sum, often in cash or directly deposited into their bank account.
 Any applicable processing fee (i.e. administrative fee) would be deducted from the approved loan amount prior to loan disbursement.